tomasaschan/bari-montecarlo/README.md

 * `windows-build` does not include the scripts for linux, but instead has a couple of `.bat` scripts.
 The preferred way of building and running the simulation on Windows is to run `build.bat` followed by `simulate.bat` - this can be done by double-clicking them from Windows Explorer.
 (If you get a warning message about executing a potentially dangerous executable from an unknown source, just click "Run anyway".)

+### Prerequisites

+In order to build the program, you need to have both Make and gfortran installed on your computer.
+These are free tools, available both for linux and Windows.

 ## Program input and output

 ### Program input